-The physics laboratory is in the south and the chemical department in the north.
+The physics laboratory is in the south west corner of the second floor, and the chemistry department in the north.
 These rooms are said to be college equipped even at the present time.
 The tables in these rooms have outlets for gas, water, electricity, and compressed air.
-The octagonal room between these laboratories was used as a lecture room for physics and chemistry.
-It is now used as a classroom for chemistry.
-The room is equipped with elevated seats on an incline, facing the demonstration table which is in front of the entrance.
+Unhappily, these laboratories were allowed to fall into bad disrepair.
+In 1964, however, they were extensively modernized.
+(See p.
+Innovations)